 The Kruger National Park is the primary destination in South Africa for many local and international tourists.
 Each year more than half a million visitors are registered.
 The National Park was opened in 1898 at the instigation of then-president Paul Kruger.
 After hunters had considerably decimated the originally rich game stock, all the land between the Sabie and the Crocodile Rivers was put under the protection of Nature Conservation to ensure the survival of the remaining animals.
 Only as recently as 1961 was the extended Kruger Park fenced in.

 It is here that many exclusive lodges are available for tourists on safari, offering luxury accommodation, superb service and world class game viewing.
-These are reserves mostly unfenced on their Kruger Park boundaries, allowing the game to move freely between them and the Kruger National Park.
+These are reserves mostly unfenced on their Kruger Park boundaries, allowing the wildlife to move freely between these areas and the Kruger National Park itself.

 The Sabi Sand is the most famous of these private reserves, being home to legendary lodges such as Singita, Sabi Sabi, MalaMala, Lion Sands and more.
 Other well known private reserves are the Timbavati, Thornybush, Manyeleti, Klaserie, Kapama and Makalali.

 Some lodges and areas we recommend in the Greater Kruger National Park:

 Timbavati: Royal Malewane, Ngala, King’s Camp, Motswari, Tanda Tula, Thornybush, Kambaku.

 Sabi Sand Singita, Londolozi, Lion Sands, Sabi Sabi, Kirkman’s Camp, Chitwa Chitwa.